Get a private education at the comparable direct cost of attending a

 - Graduation Fee - $100 (One-time fee Applied to your account when you apply for graduation)

 - Background Check Fee-$15 (One-time fee; Run on all new students and is non-refundable)

 All active duty and veterans of all branches of the military to include the National Guard and Coast Guard receive a 10% discount on tuition.

 If you were inducted into the society at the community college you graduated from, you are entitled to a $500 grant each year of your attendance at North Carolina Wesleyan College.
 You must inform and provide proof to your financial aid counselor. $250 will be applied in late fall and late spring of each year.

 If you are a member of a Methodist Church and your pastor provides a letter to that fact, you will receive a 20% discount on your tuition.
-This will be applied every semester.
+This will be applied every semester, fall and spring only.